nomis/bookmarks/README.md

 * Bookmarks may be tagged
 	* Tags are separated by spaces
 	* Tags cannot contain spaces
+    * Tags are case-insensitive
-	* All tags share the same
+	* All tags share the same case
 * Incremental searching by filtering on tags
 	* Provide a list of all possible tags
 	* Clicking on a tag adds or removes it from the filter